 The wine trade in the Algarve is expanding

-Decline in Algarve wine trade
+Decline in the Algarve wine trade

 Unfortunately, an earthquake in 1755 devastated the Algarve region and reconstruction was never properly undertaken, drastically reducing wine production.